Gary’s been in touch – he’s sent in this wonderful narrative of hand laying HO scale track:

 I hope this has helped.

-What can I say except a huge thank you to Gary for taking the time to put together a wonderful piece on his track work.
+What can I say except a huge thank you to Gary for taking the time to put together a wonderful piece on Hand laying HO scale track.

 I think it’s one of the best narratives I’ve read – and so helpful too.
 Thank you, Gary.